ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 Formula: `CostPerMinute * NumberOfChanges * NumberOfMinutes * NumberOfSignatures * NumberOfClients = Cost in EUR per user and year to manually keep signatures up to date`

 Let's assume 2 changes per year, 3 minutes for making the change (including reading the instructions) per signature, 2 signatures, 1 client.
-This results in 7.20 EUR per user and year (`0.60 * 2 * 3 * 2 * 1`).
+This results in 5.40 EUR per user and year (`0.40 * 2 * 3 * 2 * 1`).

-Per user and year, the costs are now **7.20 EUR in manual effort compared to 2.10 EUR for a centrally managed solution with Set-OutlookSignatures** - and this calculation does not even take into account the manual effort for out-of-office replies and shared mailboxes, nor the costs of non-compliance with regulations and the added value of an additional marketing channel.
+Per user and year, the costs are now 5.40 EUR in manual effort compared to 2.10 EUR for a centrally managed solution with Set-OutlookSignatures.

+This calculation does not even take into account
+- the manual effort for shared mailboxes,
+- the manual effort for out-of-office replies,
+- the loss in reputation because of incorrect data entered manually,
+- the damage to the external image of the brand due to non-compliance with CI/CD guidelines,
+- the cost of non-compliance with regulations,
+- and the added value of an additional marketing channel.

+Set-OutlookSignatures pays for itself immediately and actually helps you earn more money.

 ## 5. Fee-based support
 The Benedactor Circle add-on is a product of ExplicIT Consulting, but not the free and open source software Set-OutlookSignatures.
 Since we believe that Set-OutlookSignatures is a great software, we offer our first-class fee-based support for it.
 If you prefer free support from the community, please open an issue on the Set-OutlookSignatures GitHub page.